 What to Ask Your Doctor When Seeking Treatment

-When a person is diagnosed with depression and Alzheimer’s disease it is very important to maintain an ongoing relationship with their doctor.
+When a person is diagnosed with depression and Alzheimer’s disease, it’s important to maintain an ongoing relationship with their doctor.
 This is a progressive disease and there will be significant physical, mental, and behavioral changes with time.
 Your healthcare practitioner can be a lifeline along the way as new questions and challenges arise for both the patient, caregivers, and family members.
-The more information you have the better prepared you can be.
+The more information you have, the better.

 - What signs should I watch for that might indicate depression is present?